Zorkator/libfde/Readme.rst

    * best, create separate module for code extensions
    * use Fortran modules
    * link libfde
-   * recommended: build legacy code as sheared library (so/dll)
+   * recommended: build legacy code as shared library (so/dll)
    * ...

 2. Instruct legacy code to build-up *„Table of Contents“*